E-Commerce H-1B Sponsorship Jobs in Connecticut

 Get Access To All Jobs

-Job Roles in E-Commerce in Connecticut
+H-1B E-Commerce Job Roles in Connecticut

-Customer Service & Support51 jobs
+Customer Service & Support12 jobs

-Sales30 jobs
+Sales11 jobs

-Administrative & Office Support15 jobs
+Administrative & Office Support8 jobs

-Retail Banking & Branch Management9 jobs
+Retail Banking & Branch Management6 jobs

-See all 178+ E-Commerce Connecticut jobs
+See all 44+ E-Commerce H-1B Jobs in Connecticut

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new E-Commerce Connecticut roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+E-Commerce H-1B Sponsorship Jobs in Connecticut: Frequently Asked Questions

 Which e-commerce companies in Connecticut sponsor H-1B visas?

-Several Connecticut-based employers with significant e-commerce operations have filed H-1B petitions, including Synchrony Financial, which powers consumer financing for online retail platforms, and PVH Corp, a major apparel company with direct-to-consumer digital channels.
+Several Connecticut-based employers with significant e-commerce operations have filed H-1B visa petitions, including Synchrony Financial, which powers consumer financing for online retail platforms, and PVH Corp, a major apparel company with direct-to-consumer digital channels.
 Retailers headquartered or with major offices in Stamford and Hartford, including subsidiaries of larger national brands, have also appeared in Department of Labor LCA disclosure data for e-commerce and digital commerce roles.

 Which cities in Connecticut have the most e-commerce H-1B sponsorship jobs?